mrkjhsn/ASU-Department-Salary-Analysis/README.md

 #### Other things to consider:

-1. how the distribution of incomes in the Sun Devil Athletics department compares to the distribution across the campus.
-For instance, what percent of earners make up the top 50% of the salary paid within each department.
+1. ~~how the distribution of incomes in the Sun Devil Athletics department compares to the distribution across the campus.
+For instance, what percent of earners make up the top 50% of the salary paid within each department.~~
 2. ASU marketing materials make a big deal about how it is ranked #1 in inovation.
 Can the percent change in salaries over the past 5 years be an effective indicator as to the direction ASU is taking as it positions itself as an innovator?
+3. Graph department *standard deviation* and *salary spending* year over year since 2012.